OmkarPathak/omkarpathak.github.io/experience.md

 May 2022 - Present

 - Led the **designing, developing** and supporting enterprise-grade of two SaaS products using Microsoft stack on Azure
 - Managed a team of **11 developers** and **9 developers** respectively, for each SaaS product development.
-Collaborated with crossfunctional teams, including supply chain, procurement, and IT, to define requirements, develop solutions, and implement the application
+Collaborated with cross-functional teams, including supply chain, procurement, and IT, to define requirements, develop solutions, and implement the application
 - Conducted **data analysis** and risk assessments to identify critical supply chain risks and develop mitigation strategies
 - Oversaw the integration of the application with external data sources to provide real-time risk monitoring and alerts
 - Worked closely with the user interface and user experience (UI/UX) team to ensure the application was user-friendly and intuitive